 All of the gold content in jewellery marked with the Sheila Fleet Scottish Gold Mark is certified by the Edinburgh Assay Office as being from Scotgold Resources Cononish mine in the West of Scotland.

 Yes, there will be additional costs for ensuring the provenance of the gold.
 The gold must be segregated from all other sources of metals and kept separate at each stage of processing.
 When gold is mined, it is bound with other rocks and minerals.
 To recover the gold, the mined ore needs to go through several processing steps, ending in smelting and refining, to produce a pure gold suitable for the jewellery market.

 When gold reaches a refinery, it is usual for it to be smelted together with other sources of gold.
 Scotgold's Scottish Gold is not mixed with any other gold.
-Scottish Gold is delivered in specially sealed containers to the refiners, Baird & Co, who refine the gold in isolated batches, segregate it and store it separately in Scotgold's designated containers.
+Scottish Gold is delivered in specially sealed containers to the refiners, Betts Metals, who refine the gold in isolated batches, segregate it and store it separately in Scotgold's designated containers.
 The Vault Manager records the weights each time the gold is removed and placed back into the vault.